 $ sudo yum install --assumeyes pstree # CentOS and Red Hat

-5. Utilize the pstree command to display the processes in a tree-like format.
+5. Use the pstree command to view the process tree.

 $ pstree